MarlonSchultz/jeopardy/README.md

 Will start the node server and a nginx server that works as a proxy.

-If there is no index.html in the elm directory.
-The FrontEnd has not been compiled yet.
+If there is no game.html and buzzer in the elm directory the FrontEnd has not been compiled yet.

 ```bash
 cd Code/Elm